Hughes-Genome-Group/CCseqBasicF/bin/subroutines/validateSetup/g.txt

 # When adding new genomes : remember to update the "supportedGenomes" list above as well !

-# To add NEW genomes (in addition to above) to the list - modify also the subroutine
-# setBOWTIEgenomeSizes() in the main script CCseqBasic4.sh

 # #############################################################################
 # WHOLE GENOME FASTA FILES
 # #############################################################################